vicmil-pip-v2/.github/profile/README.md

-# Vizpip
+# Vicmilpip
-vizpip is a package manager for installing things, much like pip in python (but with other things such as utility files and other things that may not be related to python)
+vicmilpip is a package manager for installing things, much like pip in python (but with other things such as utility files and other things that may not be related to python)

-Visit [https://github.com/vizpip/vizpip](https://github.com/vizpip/vizpip) for more information
+Visit [https://github.com/vizpip/vizpip](https://github.com/vicmil-pip/vicmil-pip) for more information